-Pulse is a pure-play seismic data library company focused on the acquisition, marketing and licensing of seismic data to the western Canadian oil and gas sector.
+Pulse is a pure-play seismic data library company focused on the acquisition, marketing and licensing of seismic data to western Canada's oil and natural gas sector.
 The Company's business model is designed to generate a growing stream of cash flow by repeatedly licensing the data in its seismic data library to oil and natural gas companies.
 Pulse's strategy is to pursue growth opportunities that meet its financial and technical criteria while maintaining a low cost structure.